Hear from a Vic.ai Project Manager as she recounts her trip to Las Vegas for the Project Management Institute Global Conference 2022!

+I was lucky enough to be selected as one of the two Technical Project Managers from Vic.ai to participate in the Project Management Institute Global Conference 2022, taking place there.
 After a 3 hour delay, and a scarily turbulent flight due to some icy northern winds, I finally landed in Las Vegas’s sensorial overload to participate in my first ever PMI event and first professional conference of this scale.

 There were about 5 thousand participants, and a selection of 140+ sessions to pick and choose from across a 3.5 day event.